About

 What I do

-I build software for the web, frontend and backend.
-I've spent years trying to make complex things feel simple, obsessing over the details that make products actually pleasant to use.
+I build software products for the web, across frontend and backend.
+I've spent years trying to make complex things feel simple and products pleasant to use.
 Specific frameworks matter less to me than understanding the problem and shipping something good.
-These days, with AI-assisted development, moving across stacks is easier than ever.

 I'm also one of the creators and maintainers of Testing Library, a family of tools for testing UI components the way users actually use them.